 At this point, you might be thinking of a few goals you would like to achieve every time a customer gets in touch with you.
-Be sure to concentrate on one single goal in order to stay focused and align this idea with your mission and vision!
+Be sure to concentrate on a single goal in order to stay focused and align this idea with your mission and vision!

 The key is to avoid surprises so agents can navigate the customer landscape seamlessly.
-By now you've probably already had quite a bit of customer contact.
+By now, you've probably already had quite a bit of customer contact.
 You know what clients call for and how to address their questions and expectations.
 With this in mind, create a customer-centric scorecard that grades agents objectively and pertinently based on customers' needs.